 - If your vet has provided you with medication, be sure to follow their advice and administer your cat’s medication at the instructed time.

-- If your cat has nasal discharge or runny eyes, take a clean, soft cloth (i.e., microfiber or disposable cotton pad) and rub this gently across their face.
-Avoid direct contact with their eyes.
+- If your cat has nasal discharge or runny eyes, take a clean, soft cloth (i.e., microfiber or disposable cotton pad) and rub this gently across its face.
+Avoid direct contact with its eyes.
 Make sure you wash or dispose of the cloths after use to prevent the spread of infection.

 - Make sure your cat’s water bowl is within easy reach at all times.

 - Buy your cat’s favorite meal and offer it to them.
-You could sprinkle a few chunks of tuna on their food to kick-start their appetite.
+You could sprinkle a few chunks of tuna on its food to kick-start its appetite.
 Your vet may provide you with specific feeding advice during the recovery period, so be sure to follow this.

 - Check the ambient temperature is comfortable, especially if you are confining your cat to one room.
 There should be enough ventilation for your cat to get some fresh air, but they should not be allowed to get cold.
 The ideal temperature for most cats is about 70°F but monitor your cat’s behavior to check they are feeling comfortable.
 If your cat usually cuddles up to another cat, dog, or human at night, provide them with a warm blanket or igloo style bed to ensure they stay warm overnight.